 The Certificate of Eligibility for Nonimmigrant J-1 Exchange Visitor Status is the Form DS-2019.
 This document is issued by the program sponsor (the university, government agency, or other organization sponsoring the visit) through the Student and Exchange Visitor Information System (SEVIS) for presentation at a US consulate abroad to apply for a J-1 Exchange Visitor visa.
 It must also be presented to an immigration inspector upon entry into the US.
 You must keep all DS-2019s issued to you.

-The initial DS-2019 that you use when you enter the country and stamped by the Department of Homeland Security is an important immigration document.
+The initial DS-2019 that you use when you enter the country is an important immigration document.
 Copy both sides to keep with your records.
-If you lose your DS-2019, alert the University of Oklahoma International Student Services (OU ISS) office.
+If you lose your DS-2019, contact our office for a replacement.

-Students who (1) are fully admitted, (2) need a student visa to enter the US to study at OU (except Canadian citizens), and (3) have documented their ability to finance their education will receive a Certificate of Visa Eligibility, Form I-20.
+Students who are admitted, require a student visa to enter the US to study at OU (except Canadian citizens), and have documented the ability to pay for educational and living expenses in the US will receive a Certificate of Visa Eligibility, Form I-20.
 This document certifies eligibility for an F-1 visa.
-You must apply for the F-1 visa at a US consulate abroad, and must show Form I-20 to the immigration inspector when you enter the US.
+You must apply for the F-1 visa at a US consulate abroad and provide the Form I-20 to the immigration inspector when you enter the US.
 The I-20 is processed and issued through SEVIS (the Student and Exchange Visitor Information System).

-The initial I-20 that you used to enter the US and which was stamped by the Department of Homeland Security is an important immigration document.
-Copy all pages, and keep them with your records.
-If you lose your I-20, alert the OU ISS office.
+The initial I-20 that you used to enter the US is an important immigration document.
+Copy all pages and keep them with your records.
+If you lose your I-20, contact our office for a replacement.